 Having determined that exercise and sports were the key to rallying the populace, Coubertin proposed reviving the ancient Olympic Games.
 Beyond invigorating the military, Coubertin’s dream was that the modern Olympics would unify the world.

 We’ve come a long way, baby.

 And, contrary to many a hope, Olympic facilities are not that much of a tourist draw once the Games have come to a close.
-In fact, National Geographic has a feature story on what happens to Olympic facilities; the headline is Rotting, Renovated, Repurposed.
-And that says it all.
+In fact, in 2012, National Geographic had a feature story on what happens to Olympic facilities, “Pictures: Past Olympic Venues—Rotting, Renovated, Repurposed.”

 The International Olympics Committee (IOC) and its subsets, such as the US Olympic Committee (USOC), rigidly protect a corner on the use of the Olympics term, too.